-Physical Education: A Mandatory Requirement For University Students?
+Physical Education: A University Requirement?

 should universities require students to take physical education classes